matteoferla/AtomicRenamer/README.md

 Open babel if given a sdf of an amino acid and asked to convert to a mol2 will label them as CA etc. But most other times and most programs don't.

+This stems also from the fact that mol (sdf) files do not specify atom labels in the main block.
+Mol2 and PDB do however.

+## Script
 This short script given a molecule (_e.g._ `mol = Chem.MolFromSmiles('C1=NC2=C(N1)C(=O)NC(=N2)N')`) and reference PDB ligand code (_e.g._ `ATP`) will label in place the molecule (adding the property `AtomLabel`) and return a list of atom names (with indices matching the atomic indices obvious).

     >>> from rdkit import Chem